 Of course, bars do not have the collectability factor that coins do, so investors interested in that aspect of owning bullion are better off sticking with coins.

 Also, the largest bars (10 oz gold bars or 100 oz silver bars) are more difficult to barter than smaller bars or coins in the event of a financial crisis.

 One of the most important factors to remember when deciding between coins and bars is that any type of precious metal bullion is a better investment than paper currency.

-After you’ve done your own research — either through our investors’ blog or elsewhere — and you know which type of bullion is right for you, we hope you’ll turn to Provident Metals for your silver and gold bullion investment needs.
+After you’ve done your own research — either through our investors’ blog and knowledge center or elsewhere — and you know which type of bullion is right for you, we hope you’ll turn to Provident Metals for your silver and gold bullion investment needs.

 We have a wide selection of bullion and numismatic coins, including gold, silver, platinum, palladium and copper.
 Browse our online store and place an order using our secure system.
 If you prefer to place an order by phone, or if you have any questions, feel free to us toll-free at (800) 313-3315 today.